History of John Mayer in Timeline

 In December 2003, John Mayer accompanied Buddy Guy in a concert at the Irving Plaza.

-In 2003, John Mayer released his second album, Heavier Things, which received generally favorable reviews and peaked at number one on the US Billboard 200 chart.
+In 2003, John Mayer released his second studio album, Heavier Things, which was met with critical and commercial success and peaked atop the Billboard 200.

 In 2003, John Mayer won a Grammy for Best Male Pop Vocal Performance for "Your Body Is a Wonderland".